frankwu1218/jetbot_nvidia_nano/jetbot_nvidia_nano-tensorrt_torch/README.md

 ### setup ubuntu and wifi after you load in sd card
-setup username as jetbot, system as jetbot, password as jetbot (or something else) Find out the ip address remote in using ssh jetbot@ipaddress
+setup username as jetbot, system as jetbot, password as jetbot (or something else).
+Find out the ip address.
+remote in using ssh jetbot@ipaddress.

+###### If: Errors were encountered while processing: nvidia-14t-bootloader when reflash the disk
+###### Use terminal to reset the disk $ sudo diskutil eraseDisk HFS+ NEWNAME /dev/disk2

+Step1: Complete the above.
+(It will take `50 mins` for the procedure, including `25 mins` for flashing the disk).
+Step2: Log in the Jetson nano, connect with WIFI and turn on the terminal.
+Type $ ifconfig to find out the IP address.
+Step3: Turn on the terminal of laptop which connects with the same WIFI and Type $ ssh jetbot@ip address.
+###### If: Offending ECDSA key.
+Remove it. $ rm address of host...
+Step4: Type the command belowed.(to jupyter lab)

 ### Installl fan control github (make the fan running)
 ```